 3. Click Create a Package.

-4. In the screen that appears, select your activation method as Online, and click Next.
+4. In the screen that appears, select your activation method as Online or Offline, and click Next.
 For more information, see Feature Restricted Licensing - Online and Feature Restricted Licensing - Offline.

 5. In the Entitlements step, choose the required entitlement, and click Next.